rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/2-1-pre-order-traversal.md

 <!-- ======================================================================= -->
 # the pre-order tree traversal

-As was shown in the discussion of the pre-order tree traversal algorithm (see - chapter 05-3), the pre-order tree traversal can be used to form a trace of nodes, if each node is appended to a sequence while it is being visited.
-Formed this way, the resulting trace of nodes is an ordered sequence of nodes and as such can be understood to represent **the total pre-order node order** of a document tree.
+As was shown in the discussion of the pre-order tree traversal (see - chapter 05-3), the pre-order tree traversal of a document tree can be used to form a trace of nodes, if each node is appended to a sequence while it is being visited.
+Formed this way, the resulting trace of nodes is an ordered sequence of nodes and as such can be understood to represent the document tree's **total pre-order node order**.

 Note that each node will be visted once, and once only.
 Furthermore, no node will be visited while another node is still in the process of being visted.